 Elementor User Guide

 Like learning anything new it takes time and patience.
 We hope this Elementor user guide provides you with a helpful starting point.
-Luckily WordPress provides a user friendly interface.
+Luckily WordPress provides a user-friendly interface.
 So once you’ve mastered a skill, it becomes very easy to apply this ongoing.
-In this post we’ll cover the basics.
-However there are more in depth Elementor guides should you wish to explore in more detail.
+In this post, we’ll cover the basics.
+However, there are more in-depth Elementor guides should you wish to explore them in more detail.

 Accessing Elementor Editor